bluewave-labs/capture/README.md

 6. Environment Variables

-    If you want to change port or the api secret you can use this environment variables.
+    If you want to change the port or the API secret, you can use these environment variables:

     ```shell
     PORT = your_port